lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 Create a demixed dense phase
 ----------------------------

-.. container:: justify

 You can download the |input_demixed_solution| I wrote.
 Note that I use large numbers of particles: 8000 for each type.

 .. |input_demixed_solution| raw:: html